 Attach a schedule, listing by type and amount, all allowable deductions that are not deductible elsewhere on the return.
 Enter the total on line 18.
 Include amortization and organization expenses.
 Generally, a deduction may not be taken for any amount that is allocable to a class of exempt income.
 See section 265(b) for exceptions.

-Charitable contributions.- Include contributions or gifts actually paid within the tax year to or for the use of charitable and governmental organizations described in section 170(c) and any unused contributions carried over from prior years.
-The total amount claimed may not be more than 10% of taxable income.
-See section 170(b)(2) for more information.
+Charitable contributions.
+Include contributions or gifts actually paid within the tax year to or for the use of charitable and governmental organizations described in section 170(c) and any unused contributions carried over from prior years.